William Holland Thomas's 20 Cherokee Bodyguard or "Life Guard"

 (Includes Significant American Civil War Events Relating to Western North Carolina)

-Why did Colonel Thomas surround himself with 20 Cherokee Bodyguard?
-Did he really need the bodyguard?
-Thomas's concerns have merit, and sources even support assassination attempts on his life.
-Consequently, the Cherokee Life Guard remained with Thomas until the end of the Civil War.
-(O.R., 1, 49, pt.
+Why did Colonel William Holland Thomas surround himself with 20 Cherokee bodyguards known as the Life Guard?
+Did he really need the personal protection?
+Thomas' concerns, however, have merit and sources even support assassination attempts on his life.
+The Cherokee Life Guard, though never employed by the Confederacy, would remain with Thomas until the end of the Civil War.
+O.R., 1, 49, pt.
 II, p.
-755*; Western Democrat, Charlotte, North Carolina, May 24, 1864, p.3; and Daily Enquirer [Columbus, Georgia], May 22, 1864.) *Official Records of the Union and Confederate Armies; hereinafter cited as OR.
+755*; Western Democrat, Charlotte, North Carolina, May 24, 1864, p.3; and Daily Enquirer [Columbus, Georgia], May 22, 1864. *Official Records of the Union and Confederate Armies; hereinafter cited as OR.

-1) During the war a $5,000 bounty was offered to anyone that would assassinate William Thomas.
-If Thomas wasn't considered a viable deterrent and threat to the Union army, then why did it offer a bounty, and, moreover, a very high bounty on Thomas's life?
+1) During the war a $5,000 bounty was offered to anyone who would assassinate William Thomas.
+If Thomas wasn't considered a viable deterrent and threat to the Union army, then why did it offer a bounty, and, moreover, a very high bounty on his life?
 Meanwhile, the U.S. was approaching bankruptcy while the Union private was paid only $13 dollars per month.
-(Western Democrat, Charlotte, North Carolina, May 24, 1864, p.3; Daily Enquirer [Columbus, Georgia], May 22, 1864; and Sean Michael O'Brien, Mountain Partisans: Guerrilla Warfare in the Southern Appalachians, 1861-1865, Page 28)
+Western Democrat, Charlotte, North Carolina, May 24, 1864, p.3; Daily Enquirer [Columbus, Georgia], May 22, 1864; and Sean Michael O'Brien, Mountain Partisans: Guerrilla Warfare in the Southern Appalachians, 1861-1865, p.
+28.

 The Western Democrat: